-Dust mites?
-Fleas?
-Ants?
-Flies?
-Before you grab the chemical bug spray, you may want to try some safe and natural alternatives to controlling these common pests.
+Before you grab the chemical bug spray to deal with a creepy-crawly problem at your house, try these safe, natural alternatives to control common pests.

 These microscopic mites can survive easily in home climates.
 Asthma and allergy sufferers are most sensitive.
-They thrive in warm humid environments and feed on shed skin from people and pets.
-They commonly live on mattresses, bedding, drapes, carpets and upholstery.
-They can’t be completely eliminated, but here are some methods to help control:
+Mites thrive in warm, humid environments and feed on shed skin from people and pets.
+They commonly live on mattresses, bedding, drapes, carpets, and upholstery.
+They can’t be completely eliminated, but here are some methods to help control them:

 - Clean.
-Clean.
 Wash all bedding weekly.
 Launder in temperatures of 130º or higher.
-If using cold water, dry bedding in direct sunlight.
-If you have items that can’t be washed, like a favorite stuffed animal, a night in the freezer every week or so will eliminate them.
+If using cold water, dry your bedding in direct sunlight.
+If you have items that can’t be washed, like a favorite stuffed animal, a night in the freezer every week or so will eliminate dust mites.

 - Use mattress and pillow encasements to prevent penetration by dust mites.
 These can be found on line or in most stores that carry bedding.

 - Thoroughly vacuum carpets and upholstered surfaces.
 You’ll need to use a micro-filter bag or HEPA filter vacuum.
 Throw the bag away after each vacuuming, or if using a bagless vacuum, dump and clean the collection bin thoroughly.
 If you have high sensitivity to dust mites, removing carpeting and replacing it with hard surfaces, such as wood or tile, is recommended by experts.